kristenbartel/bEd10-User-Authorization-App/README.md

     console.log("Salt Rounds in user routes are: ", process.env.SALT_ROUNDS);
 5) ensure that the .env is in the .gitignore

+NOTE: jwt requires each token be a Number() value.
 Use this in conjunction with the next section

 ---Web Tokens---